 Another way to achieve this is, to use catchall email addresses.
-Many internet domain hosters, like 1&1 or Strato, support the creation of a email account that catch all emails, that are addressed to an email account that does not exist on that server, in their hosting offerings starting from very few Euro per month.
-For example the email@example.com does not only receive mails sent to firstname.lastname@example.org but also mails sent to email@example.com or any other string before the @.
-By this, you can easily use an own reset email address for each account (for instance firstname.lastname@example.org or email@example.com)!
+Many internet domain hosters, like 1&1 or Strato, support the creation of an email account that catch-all emails, that are addressed to an email account that does not exist on that server, in their hosting offerings starting from very few Euro per month.
+For example, the firstname.lastname@example.org does not only receive emails sent to email@example.com but also emails sent to firstname.lastname@example.org or any other string before the @.
+By this, you can easily use an own reset email address for each account (for instance email@example.com or firstname.lastname@example.org)!
 An attacker would never know your reset- or login-email address because you don’t use it for communication neither one of your piers has it in their contact list.
 And even if an attacker knew the reset email address, he wouldn’t know the email account to hack, since the email addresses the mails are sent to, do not exist on the mail server.
 Also when following this guide, you don’t have to create several separate email addresses for the different critical services.
-Using an own email hoster is a good idea anyways if you are interested in protecting your information.
+Using your own email hoster is a good idea anyway if you are interested in protecting your information.

 Data encryption and Data parsimony

-Another mostly forgotten device that needs to be encrypted are changeable media like USB Sticks or mobile hard discs.
-Even if you store only non sensitive data on them.
+Another mostly forgotten device that needs to be encrypted is changeable media like USB Sticks or mobile hard discs.
+Even if you store only non-sensitive data on them.

-Being mindful which data is stored where is always a good idea.
+Being mindful of which data is stored where is always a good idea.
 Don’t spread out private data widely and, where possible, encrypt it.
-For instance it is a bad idea to store private data in business accounts or vice versa.
+For instance, it is a bad idea to store private data in business accounts or vice versa.
 Keep data separated.

 Delete unneeded accounts!
 If you don’t use a service anymore, why not delete the account right away?
 This reduces your security risk, reduces the amount of accessible data for attackers and you have one system less to bother about.

-Lastly check security settings in applications and devices regularly and narrow down the access to information as much as possible.
-Why would a fitness tracker need access to your location at all time, even if you are not using it?
+Lastly, check security settings in applications and devices regularly and narrow down access to information as much as possible.
+Why would a fitness tracker need access to your location at all times, even if you are not using it?
 Why should a social network need access to your address book?
 Why would a game need access to your microphone?
-By checking these settings in applications and apps you will not only get a sense of the amount and nature of data this application works with, you might also find potential to narrow down their rights.
+By checking these settings in applications and apps you will not only get a sense of the amount and nature of data this application works with, but you might also find potential to narrow down their rights.
 Always go by the principle of least privilege!
-Grant as less rights as possible, only as much as really needed.
+Grant as fewer rights as possible, only as much as really needed.